gvwilson/thirdbit/src/fiction/iffy/index.md

 The sailor tripped over the raccoon and fell to the cobblestones with a surprised curse.
-The sailor behind her skidded to a halt, only to be sent staggering as the third one plowed into her from behind.
+The sailor behind her skidded to a halt, only to be sent staggering as their third crewmate plowed into her from behind.

 "Get off me!"
-the first sailor shouted as a second raccoon scampered across her back.
+the first sailor shouted as another raccoon scampered across her back.
-A third and then a fourth emerged from their hiding places, growing and hissing at the sailors.
+A third and then a fourth emerged from their hiding places, growing and hissing at the sailors as the tech in the backs of their heads sparkled.

 "Come on!"
 Wales pulled Iffy away.